Cong Thanh Bui (James)

 The provisions of the Law on Commercial Arbitration 2010 stipulate that interim urgent measures are applied in commercial disputes:

-- Prohibiting changes to the current status of the disputed property: This applies if there is evidence during the litigation process that the party currently occupying or holding the disputed property has engaged in acts such as dismantling, assembling, constructing, or other acts that alter the current status of the property.
+This applies if there is evidence during the litigation process that the party currently occupying or holding the disputed property has engaged in acts such as dismantling, assembling, constructing, or other acts that alter the current status of the property.

-- Prohibiting or compelling any disputing party to perform certain acts: This is applicable if there is evidence during the litigation process that the party or any other individual, organization or agency has performed or failed to perform certain acts affecting the resolution of the case, the legal rights and interests of the related parties being resolved by the Arbitration Council, in order to prevent any adverse effects on the arbitration proceedings.
+This is applicable if there is evidence during the litigation process that the party or any other individual, organization or agency has performed or failed to perform certain acts, this could affect the case’s resolution.
+These actions might also impact the legal rights and interests of related parties involved in the arbitration.

-- Seizure of the disputed property: This applies if there is evidence during the litigation process that the party holding the disputed property has engaged in acts such as dispersing or damaging the property.
+This applies if there is evidence during the litigation process that the party holding the disputed property has engaged in acts such as dispersing or damaging the property.
 The seized property can be detained and stored at the civil enforcement agency or delivered to one of the parties or a third party for management until a decision is made by the Arbitration Council.

-- Request for preservation, storage, sale, or disposal of any property of one or more disputing parties: This applies in cases where the disputed property is at risk of damage, loss of value, depreciation, or distortion in order to minimize property damage in a timely manner.
+This applies in cases where the disputed property is at risk of damage, loss of value, depreciation, or distortion in order to minimize property damage in a timely manner.

-- Temporary payment orders between the parties: This applies in cases where one of the parties has urgent needs.
+This applies in cases where one of the parties has urgent needs.
 As requested by one of the disputing parties, the Arbitration Council may apply interim urgent measures regarding temporary payments between the disputing parties when the requesting party has demonstrated that the application of this measure is justifiable and necessary.

-- Prohibiting the transfer of property rights for the disputed property: This applies when the disputed property has or is at risk of being sold, transferred, leased, or gifted during the arbitration proceedings, causing damage to other parties or creating difficulties in resolving the dispute and handling the disputed property.
+This applies when the disputed property faces the risk of being sold, transferred, leased, or gifted during the arbitration proceedings.
+Such actions could harm other parties or hinder dispute resolution and property management.

 3. Request for Interim urgent measure adopted by the Arbitration Council

 The Arbitration Council and the Court are competent to apply interim urgent measures at the request of the involved parties in the arbitration proceedings.
-However, the scope of this article only focuses on presenting the interim urgent measures adopted by the Arbitration Council.

 The requesting party also needs to note the following: